-If you are an STS taxpayer, see chapter 5.
+If you are a small business entity, see chapter 5.

-- If you are carrying on a business and are not an STS taxpayer, you must apportion your deduction for prepaid business expenditure over the eligible service period or 10 years, whichever is less. - Prepaid expenditure that is subject to the tax shelter rules is apportioned over the eligible service period or 10 years, whichever is less.
-For more information, see chapter 2. - Certain prepaid expenditure incurred under a plantation forestry managed agreement is deductible under the 12-month rule if: - the eligible service period for the expenditure is 12 months or less, and - the period ends on or before the last day of the income year following the year in which the expenditure was incurred.
+- If you are carrying on a business and are not a small business entity, you must apportion your deduction for prepaid business expenditure over the eligible service period or 10 years, whichever is less. - Prepaid expenditure that is subject to the tax shelter rules is apportioned over the eligible service period or 10 years, whichever is less.
+For more information, see chapter 2. - Certain prepaid expenditure incurred under a plantation forestry managed agreement is deductible under the 12-month rule if - the prepaid expenditure is incurred on or after 2 October 2001 and on or before 30 June 2008 - the eligible service period for the expenditure is 12 months or less, and - the period ends on or before the last day of the income year following the year in which the expenditure was incurred.